 Undergraduate Satisfactory Academic Progress Standards for Receiving Financial Aid

-In order to be eligible to receive Title IV federal aid (such as Pell SEOG, William D. Ford Direct Loans or PLUS loans) or state aid (such as Iowa Tuition Grant –ITG, State of Iowa Scholarship, etc.) a student must be making satisfactory academic progress.
+In order to be eligible to receive Title IV federal aid, a student must be making satisfactory academic progress.
 Please note that satisfactory academic progress may be different from good standing, academic probation, or academic dismissal.

 The Graceland University satisfactory academic progress standards for financial aid apply to all students who want to establish or maintain financial aid eligibility.
 The standards apply to a student’s entire academic record whether or not the student received financial aid for previous terms of enrollment.

 *Satisfactory Academic Progress for Graduate Students is defined differently.
 (See Satisfactory Academic Progress for Graduate Students)

 To qualify for financial aid, undergraduate students must progress according to the following standards.
 All financial aid recipients will be evaluated by two measurements; quantitative and qualitative.
 All Undergraduate students must meet or exceed the minimum requirements for both measurements in order to remain eligible for financial aid.